renerocksai/sublime_zk/README.md

 #### Searching for notes containing specific tags
 Like note-links, tags can also be "followed" by clicking them and pressing `[ctrl]+[enter]`.

+**Note:** If you have `ag` installed, the list of all referencing notes will pop up immediately, you can narrow it down by typing as usual, and select a note by pressing `[enter]` or clicking.
+The so-chosen note will then be opened.

-This will bring up a *find-in-files* panel, pre-filled with the clicked tag and your note archive folder.
+However, if `ag` is not installed, a _find-in-files_ panel will be opened, pre-filled with the clicked tag and your note archive folder.

 ![tagsearch](https://user-images.githubusercontent.com/30892199/32421934-1e1411f0-c29d-11e7-8e08-7f7775e32542.png)